 Once inside, look up to see the largest unreinforced concrete dome in the world, with a unique oculus (aka an opening in the dome) that lets in light and was built to allow visitors to be in direct contact with the heavens.
 Look down, too – the floor is original so you’re literally walking in the footsteps of ancient Romans.
 You’ll also find the tombs of many Italian kings and even the famous painter Raphael at the Pantheon.

-The Pantheon doesn’t have an entry fee, making it one of the best free things to do in Rome.
-You can purchase an audio guide once inside to learn more about the building’s history.
+The Pantheon doesn’t have an entry fee but you can purchase an audio guide once inside to learn more about the building’s history.

 Tip: if you’re looking for a good cafe near the Pantheon, head to Tazza D’Oro